gringer/presentation-notes/docs/firework-plot.md

     cat(sub("^tig0*","",unlist(complex.subgraphs)), sep=",",
       file="data/linked_complex_contigs.txt");

-Now it looks like only branched subgraphs are shown in the node subset, so this Bandage plot can be saved as an SVG file to be dealt with later:
+Now it looks like only branched subgraphs are shown in the node subset, so this Bandage plot can be saved as an SVG file to be dealt with later.
+The node width is set to 15 to make the contigs easier to see in the combined plot:

 <img src="pics/bandage_branched_contigs.png" alt="Bandage branch-filtered contigs"  title="Bandage branch-filtered contigs" width="512"/>